-Our target asset classes and the principal investments we have made and expect to make are as follows:
+Our target asset classes and the principal investments we have made and expect to make are as follows: Agency RMBS Agency RMBS collateralized by either fixed rate mortgage loans,

-Agency RMBS

-Agency RMBS collateralized by either fixed rate mortgage loans, adjustable rate mortgage loans or hybrid mortgage loans, or derivatives thereof, including:

-- mortgage pass-through certificates;

-- · collateralized mortgage obligations;

-- · Freddie Mac certificates;

-- · Fannie Mae certificates;

-- · Ginnie Mae certificates;

-- · "to-be-announced" forward contracts; and

-- · interest-only and inverse interest-only securities.

-Non-Agency RMBS

-Non-Agency RMBS collateralized by prime mortgage loans, Alt-A mortgage loans and subprime mortgage loans, which may have fixed rate, adjustable rate or hybrid rate terms.
+Agency RMBS Agency RMBS collateralized by either fixed rate mortgage loans, adjustable rate mortgage loans or hybrid mortgage loans, or derivatives thereof, including: mortgage pass-through certificates; collateralized mortgage obligations; Freddie Mac gold certificates; Fannie Mae certificates; Ginnie Mae certificates; • "to-be-announced" forward contracts, that is pools of mortgages with specific investment terms to be issued by GSEs at a future date: and interest-only and inverse interest-only securities.
+Non-Agency RMBS Non-Agency RMBS collateralized by prime mortgage loans, Alt-A 8 9 mortgage loans and subprime mortgage loans, which may have fixed rate, adjustable rate or hybrid rate terms.
 Non-Agency RMBS includes both senior and mezzanine RMBS.
 Senior RMBS refers to non-Agency RMBS that represent the senior-most tranches - that is, the tranches which have the highest priority claim to cash flows from the related collateral pool, within the RMBS structure.
 Mezzanine RMBS refers to subordinated tranches within the collateral pool.
-The non-Agency RMBS we purchase may include investment-grade and non-investment grade classes, including nonrated securities.
+The non-Agency RMBS we purchase may include investment- grade and non-investment grade classes, including nonrated securities.
 Hybrid mortgage loans have terms with interest rates that are fixed for a specified period of time and, thereafter, generally adjust periodically to an increment over a specified interest rate index.
-ARMs refer to hybrid and adjustable-rate mortgage loans which typically have interest rates that adjust periodically to an increment over a specified interest rate index.
+ARMs refer to hybrid and adjustable-rate mortgage loans which typically have interest rates that adjust periodically to an increment over a specified interest rate index Assets other than RMBS Non-real estate financial assets including non-mortgage related Assets other than KIVIDS securities and certain hedging transactions that may produce non- qualifying income for purposes of the REIT gross income tests.